University of Scranton: Twenty-first century

-In 2000 the Kania School of Management moved to the new, five-storey hall named for John E. Brennan ‘68.
+In 2000 the Kania School of Management moved to the new, five-storey hall named for John E. Brennan '68.
 The Department of Physical Therapy, founded in 1980, became in 2004 the university's first doctoral program, receiving CAPTE certification in 2007.
 In fall 2011, the new Loyola Science Center added 22 class and seminar rooms and 34 laboratories.
 Pilarz and Montrone halls on Mulberry Street provided more fitness space, a dining area, and apartment-style units to accommodate 400 juniors and seniors.
 In 2015 Leahy Hall was dedicated to accommodate the area of physical therapy.

 In 1942 the university was primarily a commuter school with fewer than 1,000 students.
 By 2015 it had come to serve a wide region with an enrollment of approximately 5,500 students in undergraduate, graduate, and nontraditional programs.
 The university's strategic plan for 2015-2020 looks to build on the Jesuit heritage with education that is "engaged, integrated, global".

+Between the 2019–2020 and 2022–2023 academic years, the university's enrollment and number of employees both dropped, though net assets increased.

 Academics

 The university grants undergraduate degrees (Bachelor of Arts and Bachelor of Science) in 65 majors.
 Students may also utilize many pre-professional concentrations, such as pre-medical, pre-law, and pre-dental.
 The university also has an Honors Program and the SJLA (Special Jesuit Liberal Arts) Program in which select students complete courses in moral philosophy, ethics, theology, and the humanities in addition to their normal course load.

+Students may also register to take classes at Marywood University.

 The university also grants graduate degrees in 29 fields, ranging from Accounting and Chemistry to Software Engineering and Theology.
 The university also offers a Doctor of Physical Therapy program and Doctor of Nursing Practice.